Image: Shutterstock

 - Tyler-James

-Celebrities With Hyphenated or Double Barrelled Names
+Celebrities With Hyphenated Or Double-Barreled Names

 1. Chien-Ming Wang

 Chien-Ming Wang is a Taiwanese baseball pitcher for the Kansas City Royals.
 He previously played for the Toronto Blue Jays, Washington Nationals, and New York Yankees.
 He was signed as an amateur free agent in the year 2000 with the Yankees.
-After playing in Minor League Baseball, Wang made his MLB debut in the years 2005.
+After playing in Minor League Baseball, Wang made his MLB debut in 2005.

 2. T-Pain